ndarilek/soundlamp/README.md

 # Soundlamp

-An experimental hardware-based echolocation aid.
+An experimental hardware-based echolocation aid for blind users.
 More details soon.

 ## Building